CommonsBuild/tec-info/wg-digest/🙌🏽-soft-gov-chat-2.md

 wslyvh

-[[thread]: I can get an overview of all votes/addresses.
+[thread]: I can get an overview of all votes/addresses.
 And try to compare that vs actual balances.
-At least to filter out if any went above their voting power](about:blank#)
+At least to filter out if any went above their voting power

 <h3>liviade <img src="https://cdn.discordapp.com/avatars/480023322080444427/5749f33d32f3d2bf7084c18540ead477.png" width=25 height=25></h3>